anmay-test/strapi-plugin-python-script-executor/README.md

 # Strapi plugin strapi-plugin-python-script-executor.

-A quick description of strapi-plugin-python-script-executor.
+This is a quick description of strapi-plugin-python-script-executor.

 # For developing on strapi:
 	1. Go to strapi main folder